iconix/iconix.github.io/_posts/2018-06-08-scholar-week1.md

 What PyTorch excels at:
 - _Dynamic_ computation graph, allowing users to write regular Python code and use regular Python debugging while defining and changing and executing nodes as you go
     - Meanwhile, TensorFlow's static computation graph [has been described](https://towardsdatascience.com/pytorch-vs-tensorflow-spotting-the-difference-25c75777377b) as feeling like "your model is behind a brick wall with several tiny holes to communicate over."
+- PyTorch's dynamic computation graph is also more suitable for the _variable-length sequential inputs_ common in recurrent neural networks (RNNs).
+RNNs are the cornerstone architecture for the language modeling work I'll be doing all summer long.
+    - PyTorch LSTMs (an RNN variant) have also been [benchmarked as faster](http://deeplearningathome.com/2017/06/PyTorch-vs-Tensorflow-lstm-language-model.html) than TensorFlow
 - More developer-friendly, as it contains many useful abstractions and employs familiar OOP constructs
 - PyTorch community is newer but gaining momentum